Born on the Fourth of July (film): Plot

-In 1956 Massapequa, New York, 10-year-old Ron Kovic is playing with his friends in a forest.
+In 1956 Massapequa, 10-year-old Ron Kovic plays with his friends in a forest.
 On his Fourth of July birthday, he attends an Independence Day parade with his family and best friend Donna.
 In 1961, President John F. Kennedy's televised inaugural address inspires a teenage Kovic to join the United States Marine Corps.
 After attending an impassioned lecture by two Marine recruiters visiting his high school, he enlists.
 His decision receives support from his mother, but upsets his father, a World War II veteran who lost many of his friends to the war.
 Kovic goes to his prom, dances with Donna and kisses her before leaving for recruit training.

-In October 1967, Kovic is now a Marine sergeant on a reconnaissance mission in Vietnam, during his second tour of duty.
-He and his unit kill a number of Vietnamese villagers after mistaking them for enemy combatants.
+In October 1967, Kovic is now a Marine sergeant on a combat operation in South Vietnam, during his second tour of duty.
+He and his unit kill a number of South Vietnamese villagers after mistaking them for enemy combatants.
 After encountering enemy fire, they flee the village and abandon its sole survivor, a crying baby.
 During the retreat, Kovic accidentally kills Wilson, a young private in his platoon.
 He reports the action to his superior, who ignores the claim and advises him not to say anything else.

-In January 1968, Kovic is critically wounded during a firefight, but is rescued by a fellow Marine.
+On January 20, 1968, Kovic is critically wounded during a firefight, but is rescued by a fellow Marine.
 Paralyzed from the mid-chest down, he spends several months in recovery at the Bronx Veterans Hospital in New York.
 Conditions in the underfunded and understaffed hospital are poor; the doctors, nurses and orderlies ignore patients, abuse drugs, and operate using old equipment.
 Against his doctors' requests, Kovic desperately tries to walk again with the use of braces and crutches, only to fall and break his leg, nearly requiring its amputation.